GregA100k/oneatomdb/doc/intro.md

 seethe can filter the top level values by a single field seethe can filter the top level values by multiple fields 'and'ing the results

+seethefun can filter top level values with combination of and and or conditions.
+And and Or conditions can be nested to build more complicated queries.

 Coming up:
 handle values that are not strings handle 'or' or combinations of 'and' and 'or'